bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 #### Shield
 This weapon can no longer be used for attacks.
 Instead, it provides a +2 to defensive skill tests using it.

-With #TODOLINK proper training, it also provides the arm holding it, head, and torso with additional armour from ranged attacks.
-A standard shield has no weaknesses or resistances, and its armour integrity is 4.

 #### Sling
 This weapon aids with throwing things long distances.
 A size 1 or 2 sling doubles your thrown range, size 3 or 4 triples it, and a size 5 sling quadruples your thrown range.
 If you load and launch a sling in the same turn, your skill test to attack is at a -1.